 Some people inherit a fault in one of the basic units of genetic information (a gene) which makes them more prone to develop CPP crystals in the joints.

+An attack of pseudogout is triggered by CPP crystal formation.
 Several conditions can trigger crystal formation, including:

 - Lack of fluid (dehydration).